kairos-io/kairos/examples/keylime/README.md

 Most of the steps are already covered in the [Keylime documentation](https://keylime-docs.readthedocs.io/en/latest/).
 Here we will cover the steps that are specific to Kairos.

-We provide thee keylime agent as a luet package for ease of installation.
+We provide the keylime agent as a luet package for ease of installation.
 For it to be installeed you need to create your own derivative of the Kairos image and add the keylime-agent package to it.